go-goyave/filter/README.md

 - Inputs are escaped to prevent SQL injections.
 - Fields are pre-processed and clients cannot request fields that don't exist.
 This prevents database errors.
 If a non-existing field is required, it is simply ignored.
 The same goes for sorts and joins.
 It is not possible to request a relation that doesn't exist.
-- Foreign keys are always selected in joins to ensure associations can be assigned to parent model. *(WIP)*
+- Foreign keys are always selected in joins to ensure associations can be assigned to parent model.

 ## Model recommendations